ATimko/atimko.github.io/about.md

         Business Data Analytics
     </h1>
   <div style="height: 40px;"></div>
-      <p>I thought it was a interesting minor to take and it actually ended up working really well for me.
-Data management class helped me understand and derust on SQL as well as learning about relational schemas, ER diagrams and ACCESS.
-Which helped me understand more in Database systems</p>
+      <p>I chose the minor because I thought it would be interesting, and it ended up being a great decision.
+I also earned a Data Analytics Certification back in 2020, which really helped prepare me for my Data Management class in 2025.
+It allowed me to refresh my SQL skills and deepen my understanding of relational schemas, ER diagrams, and Microsoft Access.
+This foundation has been especially valuable for my current work developing a messaging application in my Programming Database Systems course.</p>
   </div>
 </div>